srividya-p/Face-Recognition-Attendance/README.md

 # Face-Recognition-Attendance
 A Raspberry Pi Face Recognition Attendance system with Pan and Tilt (using 2 Servo motors and Pan and Tilt Bracket) and OpenCV hog face recognition (using RPi camera module).
-Data related to attendance gets update on the Attendance Website - http://face-rec-attendance.herokuapp.com/ <br>
+Data related to attendance gets update on the <br> Attendance Website - http://face-rec-attendance.herokuapp.com/ <br>
 Git - https://github.com/srividya-p/FRA-website
 # Installation